apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 ### **3.6.1. ticket-granting cookie properties**

--   Ticket-granting cookies MUST be set to expire at the end of the client's browser session. -   CAS MUST set the cookie path to be as restrictive as possible.
-For example, if the CAS server is set up under the path /cas, the cookie path MUST be set to /cas. -   The value of ticket-granting cookies MUST contain adequate secure random data so that a ticket-granting cookie is not guessable in a reasonable period of time. -   The value of ticket-granting cookies SHOULD begin with the characters, "TGC-".
+-   Ticket-granting cookies MUST be set to expire at the end of the client's browser session.

+-   CAS MUST set the cookie path to be as restrictive as possible.
+For example, if the CAS server is set up under the path /cas, the cookie path MUST be set to /cas.

+-   The value of ticket-granting cookies MUST contain adequate secure random data so that a ticket-granting cookie is not guessable in a reasonable period of time.

+-   The value of ticket-granting cookies SHOULD begin with the characters "TGC-".